 Trends report: Generate the NCAA Baseball/Softball Trends form reporting form.
 League/conf teams: Identify which teams are part of the conference or tournament.
 Baseball minimums: Configure the statistics minimums for the baseball venue.
 Softball minimums: Configure the statistics minimums for the baseball venue.
 Select baseball venue: Enable the baseball statistics minimums.
 Select softball venue: Enable the softball statistics minimums.
 RPI questionnaire: Generate the Ratings Percentage Index Questionnaire.
+Edit PPI team codes: Enter the NCAA team codes to use in the PPI report

 Edit RPI team codes: Enter the NCAA team codes to use in the RPI report.
 XML team reports: Generates XML data output that can be used for electronic reporting (for example, to the NCAA)